Ford EXP: EXP Turbo Coupe

-By 1984, Ford was trying hard to conquer the youth market, especially the affluent young motorist with offerings such as the Mustang SVO, Thunderbird Turbo Coupe, and the new EXP Turbo Coupe also built by Ford's Special Vehicle Operations (SVO).
+By 1984, Ford was targeting the youth market, especially the affluent young motorist, with offerings such as the Mustang SVO, Thunderbird Turbo Coupe, and the new EXP Turbo Coupe also built by Ford's Special Vehicle Operations (SVO).
 It shared many parts with the McLaren ASC EXP, including a turbocharged engine, Koni shocks, stiffer springs, lower ride height, improved brakes, and Michelin TRX tires.

-In the car's initial development there was a plan for adding fuel injection and a turbocharger to increase power significantly, but there wasn't enough time to get it into the first two production years.
-The turbocharged 1.6 L CVH engine, available for the Escort and EXP, featured a high-lift camshaft and EEC-IV electronic controls.
-With an 8:1 compression ratio and boost pressure up to 8 psi, torque was increased to 120 lbft and power raised to 120 hp, a gain of some 35% over the naturally aspirated models.
+The EXP's initial development plan called for fuel injection and a turbocharger to increase power output, but there was not enough time to get them into the first two production years.
+The turbocharged 1.6 L CVH engine offered in the Escort and Turbo EXP features a high-lift camshaft and EEC-IV electronic controls.
+With an 8:1 compression ratio and boost pressure up to 8 psi, torque is increased to 120 lbft and power raised to 120 hp, a gain of 35% over the naturally aspirated models.

-All these improvements allowed for a 0–60 mph time of 9 seconds and 1/4 mi time of 16.9 seconds at 82 mph which while unimpressive today was good for the era.
-The 1983 EFI or HO 5-speed EXPs would only conquer 0–60 mph in 14 seconds and 1/4 mi in 20 seconds at 70 mph (all depending on the options and model year).
-But not even the 1986–88 EXPs with the 1.9 L EFI HO motor could touch the Turbo model with a 1/4 mi time of 17.5 seconds at 77 mph.
+These improvements resulted in a 0–60 mph time of 9 seconds and 1/4 mi time of 16.9 seconds at 82 mph which, while unimpressive today, was good for the era.
+The 1983 EFI or HO 5-speed EXPs accelerate 0–60 mph in 14 seconds, and do the 1/4 mi in 20 seconds at 70 mph, depending on options and model year.
+Not even the 1986–88 EXPs with the 1.9 L EFI HO motor, with a 1/4 mi time of 17.5 seconds at 77 mph, could match the Turbo EXP.

-The Turbo Coupe had a unique front air dam and rear decklid spoiler, with a taped "Turbo" badge on the rear bumper.
-It also had two-tone paint with a black lower section, a unique C-pillar appliqué featuring the EXP lettering, black wheel flares, and black rocker panel moldings.
+The Turbo Coupe has a unique front air dam and rear decklid spoiler, with a "Turbo" decal on the rear bumper.
+It has two-tone paint with a black lower section, a unique C-pillar appliqué featuring the EXP lettering, black wheel flares, and black rocker panel moldings.

-Its only optional features were air conditioning and removable sunroof.
-Its transition from 1984 into 1985 included the change from the three-spoke steering wheel to the two-spoke steering wheel, the softer two-piece shift knob and vinyl boot to the one-piece shift knob and square rubber boot.
-For 1986 a federally mandated third brake light was added which was built into the rear spoiler.
+The only options were air conditioning and a removable sunroof.
+1985 model year cars switched from a three-spoke steering wheel to a two-spoke steering wheel, the softer two-piece shift knob and vinyl boot to the one-piece shift knob and square rubber boot.
+For 1986 a federally-mandated third brake light was built into the rear spoiler.